indirect/andre.arko.net/_posts/2013-09-11-vim-is-the-worst-editor.md

   1. Indenting pastes.

-    You're all about to start yelling "use `p` instead of `⌘V`, you idiot", but that's not what I'm talking about at all.
+    You're all about to start yelling "use `p` instead of `⌘V`, you idiot", or "bind `set paste` to F2`, but that's not what I'm talking about at all.
 TextMate has an _incredibly_ smart paste system.
 Every paste is automatically re-indented to match the indentation level of the cursor at the moment of pasting.
 It never even occurred to me that indentation of pastes was a thing that ever required thought of any kind.

     Then I switched to Vim, and discovered that [leading Vim minds][twitter] [suggest][uniqpath] that you "simply" run ``V`]=`` after _every goddamn paste_.
 No, no, and also: no.

     I guess I can try to figure out how to hook vim to automatically run that after every time I use `p`, but that seems terrible, and would forcibly re-align sub-line pastes.

-    To add insult to injury, Vim's automatic indentation, triggered by `==`, is frequently just wrong.
+    To add insult to injury, Vim's automatic indentation, triggered by `=`, is frequently just wrong.
 Then I have to manually adjust by running ``V`]>`` or whatever, and that is also... pretty terrible.

   1. Project-wide find and replace